 And don’t forget, unlike a website, they make great gifts too!

-At a Glance: Our top 5 choices from the 10 Listed In Our Roundup
+At a Glance: Our top 5 choices for Best Grilling Cookbooks from all Listed

-Before we get cracking, here is the list of my top 5 best bbq and grilling cookbooks, ones I feel that every budding pitmaster should have, consume, and cook from:
+Before we get cracking, here is the list of my top 5 best bbq books and best grilling books, ones I feel that every budding pitmaster should have, consume, and cook from:

 - Meathead: The Science of Great Barbecue and Grilling